Custoza celebrates its 50th Anniversary, Part 1.

 Custoza has no reds or rosé, given that Bardolino DOC specialises in those.
 Indeed, many producers make Custoza alongside Bardolino and Chiaretto (and more besides).

 Part 2 now features six representative examples of the Custoza DOC style, demonstrating terrific quality and value.
 In addition, there are some food-matching suggestions, including The Knot of Love.

 c/o Villa Venier

 37066 Sommacampagna (VR)

-*I’m indebted to the Consorzio for sharing up to date DOC maps, facts and figures in Part 1 and for giving me the chance to try the wines featured in Part 2.
+*I’m indebted to the Consorzio for sharing up-to-date DOC maps, facts and figures in Part 1 and allowing me to try the wines featured in Part 2.